 Medical conditions and diseases like cancer, injuries and trauma can cause lid repair and reconstruction surgery to be necessary for some patients.
-Whether it is an eyelid malposition like ectroption or entropion, oculoplastic reconstruction after cancer removal and treatment, post-Mohs procedure reconstruction, or a medically necessary tarsorrhaphy, Dr. Magauran is skilled in rebuilding lids and lacrimal systems to improve function, vision and aesthetics.
+Whether it is an eyelid malposition like ectroption or entropion, oculoplastic reconstruction after cancer removal and treatment, post-Mohs procedure reconstruction, or a medically necessary tarsorrhaphy, Dr. Gal is skilled in rebuilding lids to improve function, vision and aesthetics.

 Eyelid Malpositions – Ectropion, Entropion

 The most common lid repair surgeries are to correct the positioning of eye lids.
 Ectropion (where the eyelid turns outward and away from the eye) and entropion (where the eyelid turns inward and towards the eye) are two such examples.

 Ectropion is a progressive outward rotation or turning of the eyelid margin.
 Patients may experience symptoms due to ocular exposure and inadequate lubrication.
 Symptoms-such as blurry vision, severe discomfort, redness, watering, burning, itching, corneal defect are caused by continual overexposure to air and environmental factors without lubrication and protection from the lids and blinking.
 Temporary treatment includes frequent lubrication with artificial tears, artificial tear gel, or ophthalmic ointment, wiping lids up and in versus down and away from the eye and taping even patching to keep eye closed and covered.
 Surgical intervention is the only permanent resolve for ectroption.

 Entropion is a progressive inward rotation or turning of the lower eyelid margin.
 This causes continual irritation of the